KaiStarkk/abswatcher/README.md

 ## What is ABS Watcher?

-This small Node app is an external library watcher for Audiobookshelf (a.k.a ABS).
+This small Node CLI app is an external library watcher for Audiobookshelf (a.k.a ABS).

+It's intended for use on Windows, alongside ABS Windows Docker installations.

 ### What is a watcher?